 Areas of specialization: Computer Animation, Game Design, Post-Production, Sound Design

-Classes: 3D Digital Production, Advanced 3D Digital Production, Sound and Music Design for Digital Media, The Animation Course: History, Practice, Forms, and Cultures
+Current classes: 3D Digital Production, Advanced 3D Digital Production, Sound and Music Design for Digital Media, The Animation Course: History, Practice, Forms, and Cultures.

 Are you interested in the world of feature animation, visual effects, and video games?
 This class will be your first step in learning the tools and techniques of 3D digital content creation for the entertainment industry.
 You will learn the basics of modeling, texturing, animation, lighting, and rendering using the industry-standard program, Autodesk Maya.
 Through tutorials and projects, you will receive hands-on, practical experience in the major aspects of 3D production in Maya.
 You will also learn the foundational principles of animation, 3D design, and gain a broader appreciation of the historical context of 3D production through weekly lectures, critical studies reading assignments, screenings of animated films, and interactive playthroughs of console games.